John Ricord

-John Ricord (September 5, 1813 – March 26, 1861) was a lawyer and world traveler.
+John Ricord (September 5, 1813 – March 26, 1861) was a French-American lawyer and world traveler.
 He was involved in cases in Texas, Oregon, Hawaii, and California.

 Life

 John Ricord was born on September 5, 1813, in Belleville, New Jersey.
 His mother, Elizabeth Stryker, was an educator and writer.
 His father, Jean Baptiste Ricord de Madianna, was a physician and naturalist who had escaped the French Revolution with his parents.
 The first John Ricord grew up at the home of his maternal grandparents in Belleville, New Jersey, after his parents separated.
 His brother, Frederick William Ricord, became a judge and Mayor of Newark, New Jersey, then wrote articles on the history of New Jersey as secretary of the New Jersey Historical Society.

 He studied law in 1829 in the office of his uncle, James Stryker, and was admitted to the bar in Buffalo, New York, on March 12, 1833.